5 Best WireGuard VPNs in 2023 (Fastest Speeds Compared)

 |Japan||258 ms||349 Mbps|

 On top of that, NordVPN is a really good VPN.
-It has fast speeds with other VPN protocols, user-friendly apps, and 5,000+ servers.
+It has fast speeds with other VPN protocols, user-friendly apps, and 5,600+ servers in 59 countries.
 NordVPN is great for streaming because it unblocks popular streaming sites like Netflix and Hulu.
-It allows P2P traffic on 4,700+ servers and it has split-tunneling, which lets you optimize your VPN speeds.
+It allows P2P traffic on the majority of its server location.
+Plus, it also offers split tunneling, which lets you optimize your VPN speeds.

 Besides that, NordVPN offers excellent security.
 It uses bank-grade encryption, a customizable kill switch, and full leak protection.
 And you get extra features like obfuscation and double VPN connections.

 Also, NordVPN has RAM-only servers, meaning every reset wipes all data.
 And its no-logs policy has been audited twice.
-Plus, you get CyberSec, which is an ad blocker that keeps you safe from ads and malicious sites.
-NordVPN also started shipping its own servers to the data centers it uses.
-So, only NordVPN staff has access to them.
+Plus, you get Threat Protection, which is an ad blocker that keeps you safe from ads and malicious sites.

 |Romania||34 ms||457 Mbps|